 The Virology division assists in organizing the Dutch Annual Virology Symposium (DAVS).
 This symposium provides a platform for young and established virologists to present their research and has proven to be an outstanding networking opportunity.
 Traditionally, the symposium takes place around the first week of March in Amsterdam.
 More information on past and future editions can be found here.
 In addition, the Virology division contributes one or more sessions to the annual Scientific Spring Meeting of the NVMM/KNVM.

 Furthermore, the virology division supports the organization of the Dutch Young Virologists Seminars (DYVS), which are monthly online meetings were PhD-students can present their work to the virology community.
 The DYVS are organized by PhD-students.

-Finally, the Virology division hosts a LinkedIn page and Twitter account that provide information on upcoming virology events.
+Finally, the Virology division hosts a LinkedIn page that provides information on upcoming virology events.